malva-ot/nomo/nomo-id-structures.md

 Reference expansion does not represent or allow merging of compound structures.

 A tuple which contains a reference, where the target is itself a tuple, will become a nested tuple when expanded.
 The elements of the reference target are not merged or flattened into the host tuple.

 Likewise a map which contains a value that is a reference, where the reference target is itself a map, will become a nested map when expanded.
-This is doubly true, because it is not possible to define a reference target value that is a single disembodied map entry, nor is it possible to use a reference as a placeholder for a key-value *entry* in an host map.
+Note that it is not possible to define a reference target value that is a single disembodied map entry, nor is it possible to use a reference as a placeholder for a key-value *entry* in an host map.

+In other words, Nomo has no support for array or object destructuring concepts such as in many contemporary programming languages.

 #### 9.7.2 Substitution